ZacharAdn/Active-learning_button-detection/README.md

-# Active Learning of text button detection using fasterRCNN
+# Active Learning of text button detection using faster-RCNN